paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 2015—Subsec. (a)(4).
 Pub.
 L. 114–92 substituted “which is principally for supplies from a regular dealer in such supplies, and which is not a contract principally for services or construction” for “for supplies from a regular dealer in such supplies” in introductory provisions.

 #### Inapplicability of Requirement To Review and Justify Certain Contracts
 Pub.
 L. 113–66, div.
 A, title XVI, § 1615, Dec.
 26, 2013, 127 Stat.
 950, provided that: “In the case of a contract to which the provisions of section 46 of the Small Business Act ([15 U.S.C.
 657s](./chapter-14a-aid-to-small-business.md#section-657s)) apply, the requirements under section 802 of the National Defense Authorization Act for Fiscal Year 2013 (Public Law 112–239; 126 Stat.
 1824; [10 U.S.C.
-2304](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2304&num=0&edition=prelim) note) do not apply.”
+2304](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2304&num=0&edition=prelim) note [now 10 U.S.C. note prec.]) do not apply.”

 <a id="section-657t"></a>